raiguard/Krastorio2/README.md

 compatibility code is maintained by Trex on the Space Exploration discord server.
 Please reach out to him for any balance issues or bugs.

-Krastorio 2 has compatibility with the Angel's mod suite.
+Krastorio 2 has compatibility with [Angel's mods](https://mods.factorio.com/user/Arch666Angel).
 This compatibility has not been tested or maintained for several years, so there may be rough edges.
 Please reach out if you run into any issues.

-Krastorio2 is _not_ compatible with [Bob's
-mods](https://mods.factorio.com/user/Bobingabout), with the exception of [Bob's adjustable inserters](https://mods.factorio.com/mod/bobinserters).
+Krastorio 2 is _not_ compatible with [Bob's mods](https://mods.factorio.com/user/Bobingabout), with the exception of [Bob's adjustable inserters](https://mods.factorio.com/mod/bobinserters).

+Krastorio 2 has compatibility with [Industrial Revolution 2](https://mods.factorio.com/mod/IndustrialRevolution).
+However, it is not compatible with IR3, and never will be.
+Because IR2 has been deprecated, support for it will be removed in the near future.

 ### Recommended companion mods